-- What tools and processes should you use to engage leaders and hold them accountable for DFI? - Which qualitative and quantitative organization-wide metrics should you be tracking? - What cadence should you use to track and report metrics? - How do you ensure that collected data is used to inform changes to the strategy or execution? - What rewards/recognition should you use to incentivize, role model and reinforce the desired behaviors? - 1.
+- What tools and processes should you use to engage leaders and hold them accountable for DEI? - Which qualitative and quantitative organizationwide metrics should you be tracking? - What cadence should you use to track and report metrics? - How do you ensure that collected data is used to inform changes to the strategy or execution? - What rewards/recognition should you use to incentivize, role model and reinforce the desired behaviors? - 1.
 There are several terms used by organizations to identify their commitments and efforts to advance diversity, equity and inclusion (DEI or DE&I).

 Other examples include DEIB (diversity, equity, inclusion and belonging), D&I (diversity and inclusion) or JEDI (justice, equity, diversity and inclusion).
-The W.K.
-Kellogg Foundation, in particular, uses racial equity, diversity and inclusion (REDI) because we believe that acknowledging the impacts of race and racism on our relationships, organizations and communities is a necessary part of any equity or transformation effort.
-The - 2.
+The content in this guide should be useful for your organization's efforts, regardless of what term you use. - 2.
 McKinsey & Company, Corporate commitments to racial justice - 3.
-McKinsey & Company, Unlocking the potential of chief diversity officers content in this guide should be useful for your organization's efforts, regardless of what term you use.
+McKinsey & Company, Unlocking the potential of chief diversity officers